 We strongly encourage that you anonymize any data files that you submit.
 We recognize that some artifacts may attempt to perform malicious operations by design.
 These cases should be boldly and explicitly flagged in detail in the readme so AEC members can take appropriate precautions before installing and running these artifacts.

-The AEC will consist of about 30 members, made up of a combination of senior graduate students, postdocs, and researchers, identified with the help of the POPL Program Committee.
+The AEC will consist of about 30 members, made up of a combination of senior graduate students, postdocs, and researchers, identified with the help of the POPL Program Committee and of previous AEC members.

 Qualified graduate students are often in a much better position than many researchers to handle the diversity of systems expectations we will encounter.
 In addition, these graduate students represent the future of the community, so involving them in this process early will help push this process forward.
 Moreover, participation in the AEC can provide useful insight into both the value of artifacts, the process of artifact evaluation, and help establish community norms for artifacts.
 We therefore seek to include a broad cross-section of the POPL community on the AEC.